PetHubLocal/pethublocal.github.io/about.md

 Using `start_to_pethubconfig` function in `functions.py` where it maps the `start json` into the `pethubconfig.json` format.

 Also download `https://hub.api.surehub.io/api/credentials` which is requested by the Hub on boot, and includes the Client Certificate the hub needs to use to connect to AWS.
 The client certificate is added to `pethubconfig.json` as it is needed each time the hub boots.
 Lastly download the Hub firmware from `http://hub.api.surehub.io/api/firmware` which is 77 individual files the hub downloads when flashing the Hubs firmware.
-This is useful if you want to locally re-flash the Hub with the current firmware version as the console logs during the firmware update process the password aka `long_serial` for the [Client Certificate](/certificate) which is quite useful to have if you.
+This is needed if you are running newer firmware than `2.43` as you need to re-flash the Hub with the `2.43` older firmware over the current firmware version.
+When downloading the firmware the PetHubLocal code finds the XOR key and `long_serial` so soldering the console logs and watching the firmware update process to get the password aka `long_serial` is no longer required to use the [Client Certificate](/certificate) which is quite useful to have.

 - Want to generate your own Client Certificate rather than using the AWS one
 - Me In The Middle (not Man in the Middle) the traffic from the Hub to the legitmate cloud using [PolarProxy](/polarproxy)